Bilal-ENEOUISSER/printf/README.md

 0x11.
 C - printf

-This is a repo for ALX project "printf"
+This is a repository for the ALX project "printf"